PEAK SOAP

 So what is the answer?
 The best bar soap for dry skin is...actually drinking enough water.
 Fully 75% of people who have dry skin are dehydrated.
 So try to find ways to remind yourself to drink more (water not sugar).
 Also avoid tea and coffee if possible (or at least cut down) because they are diuretics.
 They make you LOSE water and become dehydrated, which means your body will 'suck' water away from non-vital organs, e.g., the skin, to conserve precious fluids.
 This will have the effect of drying out your skin.
 Pretty simple eh?
 But how?
 Well let's face it, we all love those troublesome smart phones these days.
 What I do is set a reminder every two hours or so and drink a tumbler or cup of water when it goes off.

 OK, that's useful but it doesn't solve the soap issue really.
 Fair comment.
 Firstly stay away from supermarket soap if you have dry skin.
 You really need to invest in your skin if you want to see any improvement, it wont get better on its own.
 So the first thing is hydration and diet.
 Secondly buy some real soap products, that is, vegetable based soap.
 Only a vegetable based soap can adequately moisturise your skin.
 Big branded soap tends to contain moisturiser to make up for the drying effect it has on skin.
-Obviously this is a massive waste of time and like telling someone you'll clean their new car KNOWING you'll scratch it and then covering it up with crappy paint.
+Obviously this is a massive waste of time and like telling someone you'll clean their new car KNOWING you'll scratch it and then cover it up with crappy paint.
 So in summery, keep your chin up, you CAN solve this.
 It's up to you.
 If you choose more natural products you can get rid of dry skin!
 You can do it.

 Categories